ar3696233/SARA-AGENTIC-AI/team_story.md

 To address this challenge, we created **SARA AI – Smart Adaptive Resource Assistant**.

-SARA AI is an Agentic AI-powered study assistant designed specifically for **visually impaired and dyslexic K–12 students**.
+SARA AI is an Agentic AI-powered study assistant designed specifically for **visually impaired and  K–12 students and students from dyslexia**.
 Instead of relying on visual interaction, SARA works through natural voice communication.

 Students can simply **speak to SARA** to: